oddbird/oddleventy/content/blog/wingingit/winging-it-30.md

 - **AVIF**
   - What makes AVIF a good choice
   - How to convert images
-  - Where you can use them, [everywhere but Affinity?](https://docs.google.com/spreadsheets/d/1uBhSmwDFyE0pYhnP1WAr0gs_CwCPdjAg0254YQO1Rhk/edit)
+  - Where you can use them
   - Example Images sizes after converting
 - **Lazy Loading** - Baseline 2023 Newly available 27/30
 - **`@starting-style`** Baseline 2024 Newly available 19/30